hayo03/study_materials/README.md

 | SendMsg |Send a message to friends| -	Message <br/> -	Recipient|

 ## Video:
-This video demonstrates the steps to create an agent, restore from exiting one, and share it with us by entreing this email "brabra.hayeet@gmail.com" and add us Reviewer.
+This video demonstrates the steps to create an agent, restore from exiting one, and share it with me by entreing this email "brabra.hayeet@gmail.com" and add me as Reviewer.